-16% of Privatised Enterprises are Non-performing, Says BPE
+16% of Privatised Enterprises Are Non-performing, Says BPE

 Ndubuisi Francis in Abuja

-Among those to come under searchlight are ailing enterprises in the automobile, housing (bricks and clay), mines and steel as well as oil palm sectors.
+Among those to came under searchlight were ailing enterprises in the automobile, housing (bricks and clay), mines and steel as well as oil palm sectors.

 Inaugurating the TWGs on behalf of the federal government in Abuja, the Director General of the Bureau of Public Enterprises (BPE), Mr. Alex Okoh said the initiative was in consonance with the ease of doing business drive in Nigeria, and in line with the federal government’s Economic Recovery and Growth Plan (ERGP).